 Big Bear Lake is a small city situated in the heart of Southern California.
-It is surrounded by the San Bernardino National Forest and extends along the South Shore of the Big Bear Lake.
+It is surrounded by the San Bernardino National Forest and extends along the South Shore of Big Bear Lake.
 It is popularly known as the “four-season destination” for tourists, and for the right reasons.

-Whether you’re craving a mountain bike ride, skiing, snowboarding, or a hike in the forest, the Big Bear Lake has it all and more for you.
+Whether you’re craving a mountain bike ride, skiing, snowboarding, or a hike in the forest, Big Bear Lake has it all and more for you.

 The gorgeous city earned its name from the people of the Serrano tribe who settled here first.
 Since they only had grizzly bears to accompany them, they named the city “Big Bear Lake.”

 Whether you’re traveling alone or with family, there are endless best things to do in Big Bear California.

 Fun & Best Things to Do in Big Bear, California

 From fishing to hiking to skiing and snowboarding, Big Bear Lake is the place to visit for adventure seekers.
 But wait; if you prefer a more serene and calm atmosphere, Big Bear Lake has cozy restaurants and plenty of natural attractions to please your senses!

 Simply put, no matter your age or personality type, the all-around activities in Big Bear will cater to your unique needs.
 We’ve compiled a list of some of the top-rated things to do in Big Bear Lake, California to make your trip a memorable one.

 1. Big Bear Lake

 The mild weather, picturesque views, and epic scenery make Big Bear Lake a welcoming destination for tourists.
 If you’re visiting Big Bear, California for the first time, keep this place on the top of your list – like ours!